rwieruch/blog_robinwieruch_content/blog/react-add-item-to-list/index.md

 };
 ```

 Before we can add any item, we need to track the input field's state, because without the value from the input field, we don't have any text for the item which we want to add to our list.
-So let's add some state management for this first:
+So let's add some state management to this first:

 ```javascript{3,5-6,16}
 const App = () => {